IT'S NEVER TOO LATE TO TALK ABOUT LOVE

 MKMAEL Stories - an Image Passionate has at its core a tactical reinterpretation of Egypt’s once astoundingly popular line of romance fiction pocket paperbacks “Abeer”.
 In this book, the artist blurs fact retrieved from the chat archive with fictionist narration to create a frustrating recipe for a gay romance story written in the digital age.
 Many of “Abeer’s” traits have been kept alive by the artist, the idea of the super-romance that is almost too intense thus becoming a little melodramatic, the intrigue, and the unspoken desire.
 The cover is a take on the original “Abeer” book covers, but the cover illustration does not feature a man and a woman in a close-up shot as usual, but a rather dark icon of lone masculinity where a silhouetted male figure stands facing a sunset horizon with a can of soda in one hand, wearing a rather funny hat.
 What are we to make of this image?
 Is it the passionate image the narrator is referring to in the title?
 The only way the audience can attempt to find out is by actually reading this short story, but don’t expect all the answers to your questions to be revealed, this project is not about revealing but about how art can negotiate the right of certain identities, orientations, and desires to exist."
 Bassam El Baroni

-Special hanks to Doa Aly and Aleya Hamza for the great help and support for making this exhibition possible.
+Special thanks to Doa Aly and Aleya Hamza for the generous help and support for making this exhibition possible.